Lights (musician): 1987–2007: early years

-2008–2009: Lights and The Listening
+2008–2013: The Listening and Siberia

-Starting in early 2008, Lights toured cities in the Great Lakes region, in both Canada and the United States.
+In early 2008, Lights toured cities in the Great Lakes region, in Canada and the United States.
 Around the same time, her song "Drive My Soul" rose to No. 18 on the Canadian Hot 100 chart.
 In late 2008, she toured the United States.
 In August 2008, Lights signed a record deal with Toronto-based label Underground Operations and an American partnership deal with Warner Bros. and Doghouse Records.
 Her self-titled EP was released on iTunes in July and on vinyl in September.
 Her second single, "February Air", which had been used in a commercial for Old Navy in early 2008, was released in December and sold about 12,000 copies.
 She released a third single, "Ice", accompanied by a homemade video in March 2009.

 The commercial success of the EP and its singles enabled Lights to release the full-length album The Listening in September 2009.
 She promoted the album with the August 10 release of a music video for "Saviour", the first single from the album.
 The single was released on September 22 in Canada.
 Its US release was held until October 6 while she left Underground Operations for her own record label, Lights Music Inc. Lights re-recorded "Ice" for the new album and released a new video on November 10.
 According to Lights, the artwork for the album cover was inspired by Watchmen, 28 Days Later, and Sailor Moon.
 Lights won the 2009 Juno Award for New Artist of the Year.
 The Listening sold more than 80,000 copies and was certified gold in Canada.
 In September 2009, Lights toured with the British band Keane on their Canadian/Pacific Northwest tour.

-During this period, Lights also contributed vocals to Ten Second Epic's song "Every Day" and appeared in its music video.
-The song appeared on the Big Shiny Tunes 14 compilation album and the music video was nominated for Best Independent Music Video at the 2010 MuchMusic Video Awards.
+She also contributed vocals to Ten Second Epic's song "Every Day".
+Its music video was nominated for Best Independent Music Video at the 2010 MuchMusic Video Awards.
 She is also featured on the soundtrack (songs "Ben" and "Climbing") for the 2008 Canadian film One Week, starring Joshua Jackson.
 She was a guest vocalist on the album A Shipwreck in the Sand, released in 2009 by post-hardcore band Silverstein from Burlington, Ontario.